-- 88. When reporting its policies, actions and targets related to the management of relationships with suppliers and payment practices according to ESRS G1-2 and G1-6, the undertaking shall specify whether and how they take into account the procurement spending on - 89.
-When disclosing according to paragraph 90, the undertaking shall disclose its definition of local suppliers, in case where it deviates from ESRS definition. - 90.
-When reporting its policies, actions and targets related to the management of relationships with suppliers according to ESRS G1-2, the undertaking shall disclose: - (a) whether it has carried out independent third-party audits of supply chain due diligence; - (b) its practices for responsible sourcing.
+- 98.89.
+When reporting its according to ESRS G1-2 and G1-6, the undertaking shall disclose its policies, actions and targets related to the management of relationships with suppliers and payment practices according to ESRS G1-2 and G1-6, the undertaking shall specify whether and how they take into account with respect to the proportion of the procurement spending on local suppliers. - 90.
+When disclosing according to paragraph 90, the undertaking shall disclose its definition of local suppliers, in case where it deviates from ESRS definition. - 91.
+When reporting its policies, actions and targets related to the management of relationships with suppliers according to ESRS G1-2, the undertaking shall disclose: - (a) whether it has carried out independent third-party audits of supply chain due diligence; - (b) its practices for responsible sourcing. - 99.
+The undertaking shall adopt an appropriate level of disaggregation to reflect the level of similarities existing, such as disaggregating at operational site level, or per group of operational sites, or per geographical area, as applicable.

-91. When reporting according to ESRS G1-5 paragraph 29, the undertaking shall disclose the amount it spent (as a reporting entity) during the reporting period on lobbying activities with contents covering its material impacts, risks and opportunities identified in its materiality assessment.
+400. When reporting according to ESRS G1-5 paragraph 29, the undertaking shall disclose the amount: